json-api/json-api/format/index.md

   * `related`: a member, whose value is a "related resource link", as defined below.
 * `data`: a member, whose value represents "resource linkage" (defined below).
-* `meta`: a member that contains non-standard meta-information about the relationship.
+* `meta`: a member, whose value is a [meta] object that contains non-standard meta-information about the relationship.

 A relationship object that represents a to-many relationship **MAY** also contain [pagination] links under the `links` member, as described below.